Research interests

 I use the multiwavelength observations (in particular, optical integral-field spectroscopy) from different telescopes and instruments to analyse the morphology, kinematics, physical conditions and chemical abundances of gas and dust at the scales from individual HII regions to giant kpc-sized star-forming complexes, superbubbles and outflows.

-I am a member of the PHANGS collaboration and the Local Volume Mapper (SDSS-V/LVM) science team.
+I am a member of the PHANGS collaboration (co-chair of the Ionized ISM working group) and the Local Volume Mapper (SDSS-V/LVM) science team.

 More information in my CV and publications.

-Most recent first/corresponding author papers
+Most recent first/second author papers

 Stellar feedback impact on the ionized gas kinematics in the dwarf galaxy Sextans B

-Gerasimov I.S., Egorov O.V. et al., accepted by MNRAS (2024)
+Gerasimov I.S., Egorov O.V. et al., MNRAS, 529, 1138 (2024)

 We investigated the ionised and atomic gas kinematics and excitation state in the central region of ongoing star formation of the nearby low-metallicity dwarf galaxy Sextans B. The analysis is based on the new observations performed in the Hα emission line with high resolution (R ~ 16000) scanning Fabry-Perot interferometer at the 6-m BTA SAO RAS telescope, and on the long-slit spectral observations at the 9.2-m SALT... and 2.5-m CMO SAI MSU telescopes.
 Strong non-circular gas motions detected in the studied regions probably resulted from the off-plane gas motions and impact of stellar feedback.
 We identified six regions of elevated Hα velocity dispersion, five of which exhibit asymmetric or two-component Hα line profiles.
 Three of these regions are young (<1.1 Myr) expanding (Vexp ~ 25 - 50 km s-1) superbubbles.
 We argue that at least three regions in the galaxy could be supernova remnants.
 We conclude that supernovae feedback is the dominant source of energy for superbubbles in Sextans B, which is expected for such a low metallicity, although we cannot rule out a strong impact of pre-supernova feedback for one superbubble.